Iosevka-Mayukai/Iosevka-Mayukai/README.md

 Iosevka Mayukai Sonata is variant from combination of Iosevka SS18 (Input Mono) and Iosevka SS09 (Source Code Pro).

 Each variant have ligature support, and also patched with Glyph from [Nerd Font Tools by Ryanoasis](https://github.com/ryanoasis/nerd-fonts).
 These variant are Suitable for IDE, text editor, Vim, Emacs, terminal theme with powerline and glyph icons, such as OhMyZSH Powerlevel10K, Starship, Spaceship, and many more.
+Variants with glyph use filename **"Iosevka Mayukai xxxxx Nerd Font Complete Windows Compatible"**.

 Webfont type is available in each variant.
 Can be used for styling web apps font.